-The application period for Fall 2019 entry is now closed.
-The deadlines were January 15th for Ph.D. (and priority applications for M.S.) and February 15th for M.S.
+The application period for Fall 2020 will open in mid-September.
+The deadlines are January 15th for Ph.D. (and priority applications for M.S.) and February 15th for M.S.

 An undergraduate major in mathematics or statistics is typical for statistics graduate students, but is not required.
 However, because of the mathematical nature of some of the graduate coursework, students should be able to demonstrate good mathematical ability.
 Students without sufficient coursework in mathematics may be admitted with the expectation that sufficient mathematical background will be acquired during the first year of study.
 Applicants for the Ph.D. must have at least one semester or two quarters of advanced calculus at a level equivalent to Mathematics 25 and Mathematics 125A and a quarter of linear algebra at a level equivalent to Mathematics 67.
 The program does not accept part-time students.